stefrie/code-201-labs/README.md

 ### Reflections and Comments
 * This was another fun exercise
 * I learned some of the details of JavaScript scopes by using the Chrome debugger

+Pair Programming assignment 7/15/21
+Driver: Stefanie
+Navigator: Joe
+We worked on code in the app.js file, lines 26-52.